 The revolutionary Bal Gangadhar Tilak is known to have revived the public celebration of Vinayak chaturthi to protest colonial rule and the curfew imposed by the British.
 Potters and artists gather weeks before, from across the country in various parts of the Konkan region to painstakingly make statues of Lord Ganesha.
 Most rituals are centred around selecting the perfect Ganesh idol, which is then adorned with flowers and Kumkum, and lovingly worshiped in family homes for the festival period.
 On the 10th day- Lord Ganesha’s birthday, crowds of worshipers flock across the Konkan coast, delivering the God into the water.

 Vinayak Chaturthi is a day of vibrance, laughter and confidence in the face of challenges.
 During this period, Maharashtra- home to Lord Ganesha’s glorious temples- reminisces the flair of a rainbow palette with rows of shops strewn around temple streets.
 They exhibit marigold garlands, selling fruit and flowers to women and men wrapped in bright, festive clothes.
 Travellers and worshipers can also offer Lord Ganesha some of Maharashtra’s special foods, from sweets like motichoor ladoos and Shrikhand to Coconut rice and rava Pongal.
 To truly appreciate Ganesh Chaturthi celebrations, its important to go back to Pune- the place where it truly began.
-The easiest way to get to Pune is to rent a cab and drive down from Mumbai as the road connectivity is superb.
+The easiest way to get to Pune is by booking a Mumbai to Pune cab as the road connectivity is superb.

 Kasba Peth: The Most Important Manache